 Initial claims filed with the Office of the Judge Advocate General (JAG) should include:

-- Dates of diagnosis, with health condition or disease
+• Dates of diagnosis of a specific health condition or disease

 After the claim is filed, JAG will accept or deny the claim within six months.
-Afterwards, a federal lawsuit be filed in the U.S. District Court for the Eastern District of North Carolina.
+Afterward, a federal lawsuit must be filed in the U.S. District Court for the Eastern District of North Carolina.

-If you worked at Camp Lejeune military base in North Carolina from 1953 to 1987 as a civilian, along with any of family members who suffered birth defects or health issues as a result of that exposure, you or your attorney will need to get documents proving your employment, paystubs, or tax returns to start your lawsuit as soon as possible.
-The JAG will require some evidence that the victims was at Lejeune.
-Our Camp Lejeune lawyers are ready to fight for your compensation.
+If you worked at Camp Lejeune military base in North Carolina from 1953 to 1987 as a civilian, along with any family members who suffered birth defects or health issues as a result of that exposure, you or your attorney will need to provide documents proving your employment, pay stubs, or tax returns to start your lawsuit as soon as possible.
+The JAG will require some evidence that you were at Camp Lejeune.
+Our attorneys are ready to fight for your compensation.

-Before the CLJA was put in force, the VA awarded disability benefits to veterans who were at Camp Lejeune.
-Theses victims were later diagnosed with one of many diseases, including Parkinson's disease, Leukemia, Bladder cancer, Kidney cancer, Multiple myeloma, Aplastic anemia, and Non-Hodgkin's lymphoma.
-Based on scientific evidence, these diseases were viewed as seemingly connected to the contaminated Camp Lejeune water.
+Before the Camp Lejeune Justice Act (CLJA) was created, the VA awarded disability benefits to veterans who were at Camp Lejeune.
+These victims were later diagnosed with one of many diseases, including Parkinson's disease, Leukemia, Bladder cancer, Kidney cancer, Multiple myeloma, Aplastic anemia, and Non-Hodgkin's lymphoma.
+Based on scientific evidence, these diseases were viewed as connected to the contaminated Camp Lejeune water.
 Lejeune victims who bring a toxic drinking water claim under the CLJA will most likely not be required to present causation evidence if they have one of these diseases.

-Over 10,000 administrative claims have been filed with the Judge Advocate General for the Department of the Navy and that number grows each week.
-A group of plaintiffs who have filed a Camp Lejeune lawsuit filed a motion on August 26, 2022, to consolidate all pending claims to improve the efficiency of the entire process and speed up the time period expected.
+Over 10,000 administrative claims have been filed with the Judge Advocate General for the Department of the Navy, and that number grows each week.
+A group of plaintiffs who have filed a Camp Lejeune lawsuit filed a motion on August 26, 2022, to consolidate all pending claims to improve the efficiency of the entire process and speed up the time period.
 It is widely believed that over 1,000,000 veterans, civilian workers, and family families may compose the plaintiff pool.

 The JAG office for the Navy has issued a special form for Camp Lejeune plaintiffs to submit with their CLJA claims.
 In section 10, claimants must identify what disease or health condition they claim to have developed from the Lejeune water.
 Section 10 specifically names 12 health conditions and an additional section for “other” with a blank space for a description.

-August 2022 Camp Lejeune Water Contamination Lawsuit Summary
+August 2022 - Camp Lejeune Water Contamination Lawsuit History

 President Biden signed the PACT Act on August 10th, allowing for Camp Lejeune victims to pursue compensation by removing prior constraints under North Carolina law.
 The toxic substances found in the contaminated water included dangerous chemicals such as benzene, vinyl chloride (VC), trichloroethylene (TCE), and perchloroethylene (PCE).
 Reach out to a lawyer to get started on your Camp Lejeune water contamination lawsuit today.